oliverde8/php-etl/docs/doc/getting-started/standalone.md

     composer require oliverde8/php-etl
 ```

-- We will also need a factgory to create execution context's, you can read more about what an execution context is
+- We will also need a factory to create execution context's, you can read more about what an execution context is
 [here](/doc/01-understand-the-etl/execution-context.html).
 ```php
 $executionContextFaxtory = new ExecutionContextFactory();